HS2 rail link

 HS2 is a grave threat to the UK’s ancient woods, with 108 at risk of loss or damage.
 The destruction has already begun but we’re doing everything we can to save as many woods as possible.

-Up and down the country, ancient woods and trees face the axe to make way for the high speed train line.
+Up and down the country, ancient woods and trees are facing the axe to make way for the high speed train line.